Skip to content

 What income is used for Washington child support?

-Washington uses net income, which is gross income minus federal and state taxes, FICA (Social Security and Medicare), mandatory union or professional dues, and state industrial insurance premiums.
+Washington uses net income, which is gross income minus federal and state taxes, FICA (Social Security and Medicare), mandatory union or professional dues, state industrial insurance premiums, WA Paid Family Medical Leave contributions, and WA Cares Fund contributions.
 Gross income includes wages, salaries, commissions, bonuses, pensions, and other income sources.

 Does shared custody affect child support in Washington?